facebook/react-native-website/cndocs/systrace.md

 static swizzleJSON()
 ```

-This is not called by default due to perf overhead but it's useful if you want to find traces which spend too much time in JSON.
+This is not called by default due to performance overhead, but it's useful for finding traces which spend too much time in JSON.

 ---